 Tell us about your experience with flying.
 How did you feel about the cabin crew and their work?

-Focus on the positives.
+Focus on the good things, on things you liked.
 Talk about your experience with a good service.
 Mention that the experience of a passenger helped you to understand the job of a flight attendant, at least to some extent.
 You can even say that your experience motivated you to apply for the job with them.

 Needless to say, if you’ve flown with their airlines before, you can point out two or three specific things that caught your eye, things you really enjoyed while onboard.
 Praising your future employer will only help you in the interviews.